TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ change in potential in ill-sleep
 Maybe we should calculate the net volumetric charge density as a scalar quantity and plot it.
 It's not the hybrid boundary term: all boundaries have neumann zero conditions for potential.
+Adding a dirichlet condition on the potential stopped the "floating", but there's still nonzero values at the left end.
+I tried to calculate the net charge density, but paraview chokes on the file.

 _TODO_ exponential time steps
 But dt is in the weak form.